Pension Funds Magazine –

 | || || || |

 The world’s ninth wealthiest economy and the largest country in area and population in Latin America, Brazil is a top exporter of farm products and manufactured goods.
 Also, the discovery of major offshore oil reserves could propel the country into the top league of oil-exporting nations.
 Brazil’s natural resources, particularly iron ore, are highly prized by major manufacturing nations, including China.

-Governed by president Michel Temer, the Portuguese-speaking nation has benefitted from stable economic growth and relatively low inflation rates.
+Governed by president Jair Messias Bolsonaro, the Portuguese-speaking nation has benefitted from stable economic growth and relatively low inflation rates.
 Nevertheless, Brazil experiences great regional differences and the richer South and Southeast regions enjoy much better indicators than the poorer North and Northeast.
 Still, poverty has fallen markedly.
 Brazil has managed to pull some 35 million people out of poverty since the mid-1990s.
 Besides economic improvements, key drivers of this have been well-focused social programs and a policy of real increases for the minimum wage.

 The strong domestic market is less vulnerable to external crisis, which allowed Brazil to weather the global financial downturn with relatively minor impacts.
 The country was one of the last to fall into recession in 2008 and among the first to resume growth in 2009.